Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Numerical Results

-Furthermore, we validate the accuracy of the approximation for EC by numerical calculations.
-First, we present the results of the EC approximation with the fixed-power allocation in Fig. \ref{fig6}.
-In this figure, $\gamma=10$ and $\epsilon=10^{-3}$.
-The channel model is set as the Rayleigh fading channel with $\mathbb{E}_{|h|^2}\{|h[n]|^2\}=1$.
-The numerical result in this figure is calculated based on the definition of the EC in Eq. \eqref{ebs}, while the approximation result is obtained from Eq. \eqref{lemma31}.
-From Fig. \ref{fig6}, we find that the approximation results match well with the numerical results.
-The difference between the numerical and approximation results with $N=100$ and $T=1$ is slightly more evident when $\theta$ is small compared to the other three pairs.
+Additionally, we validate the accuracy of the EC approximation through numerical calculations.
+In Fig. \ref{fig6}, we present the results of the EC approximation for the fixed-power allocation, where $\gamma=10$ and $\epsilon=10^{-3}$.
+The channel is modeled as a Rayleigh fading channel with $\mathbb{E}_{|h|^2}\{|h[n]|^2\}=1$.
+The results with the legend ``numerical'' are calculated based on the definition of the EC in Eq. \eqref{ebs}, while the results with the legend ``approximation'' are obtained from Eq. \eqref{lemma31}.
+As shown in Fig. \ref{fig6}, we find that the approximation results match well with the numerical results.
+However, the difference between the numerical and approximation results with $N=100$ and $T=1$ is slightly more evident when $\theta$ is small compared to the other three pairs.
 This is reasonable since the approximation error of Laplace's method is $O\left(\frac{1}{\theta^2 T^2N}\right)$.
 From these results, we see that the approximation in Lemma 2 satisfactorily approximates the EC in the low-latency scenarios.